For digestive disorders

 Description and origin

-Ginger (Zingiber officinale Roscoe, Zingiberaceae family) is an herbaceous plant native to tropical areas of Asia, India and China and has been used as a spice in traditional Chinese and Ayurvedic medicine for thousands of years.
+Ginger (Zingiber officinale Roscoe, Zingiberaceae family) is an herbaceous plant native to tropical areas of Asia, India and China and has been used as a spice in China and Ayurveda for thousands of years.
 The part used is the gnarled, tuberous, yellowish rhizome, around 5 to 10 cm long and 1.5 cm wide.

 The genus name comes from the Greek ziggiberis derived from the Sanskritword shringavera and refers to the shape of the rhizome, reminiscent of “antlers”1.

 Ginger has been used as a spice for thousands of years, and to alleviate gastrointestinal problems (vomiting, nausea, dyspepsia etc.) and other ailments such as arthritis and muscle pain2.

 Many of these properties have been known since ancient times.
 Dioscorides wrote about this plant in the first century, and Pliny cited it in his “Natural History”3.
-In India, it is known as vishwabhesaj (“universal medicine”) and has been used in Ayurvedic medicine as solution for digestive problems, rheumatic pains, colds and flu4.
+In India, it is known as vishwabhesaj (“universal medicine”) and has been used in Ayurveda as solution for digestive problems, rheumatic pains, colds and flu4.